lloydwilliams/datadog/observability-pipelines/README.md

 4. Set your Datadog API key as the environment varible called `DD_API_KEY` and the Datadog Observability Pipelines Key as the environment variable `DD_OP_CONFIG_KEY` or modify the [start-observability-pipelines-worker.sh](./examples/gates-app/start-observability-pipelines-worker.sh) file and replace `${DD_API_KEY}` with your Datadog API key and `${DD_OP_CONFIG_KEY}` with the Datadog Observability Pipelines Config key.
 5. Start the Observabilty Pipeline using the [start-observability-pipelines-worker.sh](./examples/gates-app/start-observability-pipelines-worker.sh) script which will run this [observabilty pipelines-worker](./examples/gates-app/observability-pipelines-worker.yaml).

-NOTE: remove this part of the pipeline if you are using the instructions for [Installing Observability Pipelines on Linux](https://docs.datadoghq.com/observability_pipelines/installation/?tab=linux).
+NOTE: remove this part of the pipeline if you used the instructions for [Installing Observability Pipelines on Linux](https://docs.datadoghq.com/observability_pipelines/installation/?tab=linux).

 ```
 enterprise: